 Can You Grow Marijuana in South Carolina with a Medical Marijuana Card?

-It is unlikely that any MMJ bill which passes into law will contain a provision for growing marijuana.
+It is unlikely that any MMJ bill that passes into law will contain a provision for growing marijuana.

 Where Can I Use My MMJ?